alyneanaa/Secure-P2P-Messenger/README.md

 - Blowfish and RC4 were not covered in lectures — chosen per coursework requirement
 - Paillier was not covered in lectures — chosen per coursework requirement
 - Kyber-Edu is an educational Kyber-style implementation, not standardized production ML-KEM
+- **AI Usage Declaration**: Claude AI was used for code structure suggestions and debugging assistance.
+All algorithm logic, mathematical formulations, and implementation decisions were reviewed and understood by the team.

+## Team
+- Aly Ahmed Neanaa
+- Mohamed Hani Kamal ElDin
+- Ganna Mokhtar Ahmed Mohamed

+Cryptography & Cryptanalysis — Final Project, 2026